albertogalan/b2bclassfier/README.md

 company01.txt is a file containing the information to scrap

 ### company01 format
+> freqcustomers  false customers.md "keyword1;keyword2;.."  "keysearch1;keysear2;keysearch3"
-outputfile  false list.md "keyword1;keyword2;.."  "keysearch1;keysear2;keysearch3"
+> freqdomaintovalidate  false domainstocheck.md "keyword1;keyword2;.."  "keysearch1;keysear2;keysearch3"

+freqcustomers  is the output filename

-outputfile  is the output filename
+freqdomaintovalidate  is the output filename

+customers.md  list of customers domains

+domainstocheck.md list of domains to check if they are potential leads

 keyword1 ... are the keywords we want to find in the search engine something like:

    "site:domain.org  keyword"

 keysearch1 ... are the keywords we want to check the frequency

 list of domains that are actual customers